jeromehardaway/jeromehardaway/README.md

 ### Industry Engagement
 - Regular speaker at tech conferences
-- Advocate for veterans' transition into tech
+- Advocate for veterans' transition into software engineering
 - Shares insights on innovations in tech education

 ## 🎯 Professional Goals